Do Muse Headbands Really Work? Review + Latest Models (2026)

 I have heard that in some ancient traditions, masters would sneak up from behind and swing a wooden stick on their meditating pupil to see if they were aware enough to dodge it.
 However, we are fortunate to live in a world where there are better ways to make spiritual progress without getting beaten up with a wooden stick!
-Jokes apart, the device that I am going to discuss with you here is designed to monitor whether your mind is relaxed while meditating or if it is wandering, it also alerts you to get back on the right track.
+Jokes apart, the device that I am going to discuss here is designed to monitor whether your mind is relaxed or wandering — and to gently nudge you back on track in real time.

-Before diving into my personal experience and answering your questions, let me provide you with some information about this product and how it works.
+Before diving into my personal experience and answering your questions, let me provide you with some information about how these devices work.

 The Brain Sensing Devices